alvcaballero/multiuav_gui/README.md

+# GCS for multiple UAV
+Interface for control and monitoring of multiple UAV in mision

+this work is divide in two parts, multiauv_gui and mauv-lc.

+you have to install  dependencies for run  the project: nvm use 18 cd server npm install

+for run the project  you can access to http://localhost:4000/ nvm use 18 // this is onli for change the version of npm, if you hav installed npm 18 dont need this line cd server npm run server

+for development of MUAV-GUI  can access to http://localhost:3000/ nvm use 18 npm install npm run start

 # multiuav_gui
 GRVC repository including the Graphical User Interface developed for the operation of a team of heterogeneous UAVs.

-# GCS for multiple UAV
-Interface for control and monitoring of multiple UAV in mision

 # Descripcions